 Article 66 provides that the capital of a joint-stock company must not be less than LYD 1 million, provided that no less than three-tenths of the capital is deposited in a bank in Libya.

-Due to Article 257 of the Draft Law, the minimum capital requirement set out in Article 66 applies to every foreign company wishing to enter the Libyan market through a company.
-The minimum capital requirement of LYD 1 million is a significant outlay for most companies (and in particular small and medium-sized enterprises) and this will deter foreign companies establishing in Libya and accordingly will deter foreign companies from transferring their know-how and expertise to Libya and the Libyan workforce.
-The combined effect is that fewer joint-stock companies operated to an international standard will be established and that the Libyan workforce will not have access to international expertise and know-how.
+Due to Article 257 of the Draft Law, the minimum capital requirement in Article 66 applies to every foreign company wishing to enter the Libyan market through a company.
+The minimum capital requirement of LYD 1 million is a significant outlay for most companies (tiny and medium-sized enterprises).
+This will deter foreign companies establishing in Libya and, accordingly, deter foreign companies from transferring their know-how and expertise to Libya and the Libyan workforce.
+The combined effect is that fewer joint-stock companies operated to an international standard will be established.
+The Libyan workforce will not have access to international expertise and know-how.

 Article 256 provides that foreigners may not contribute to the establishment of companies in Libya unless the following requirements are satisfied:

-This article also provides that a foreign partner needs to have 10 years of experience before it can take shares in a Libyan company.
+This article also provides that a foreign partner needs to have 10 years of experience before taking shares in a Libyan company.
 This can be counter-productive.
 Multinational companies often form special purpose companies to carry out investments in a particular country or region.
-We advocate a more flexible approach that takes account as to how business is conducted by multinational companies.
+We advocate a more flexible approach that takes account of how multinational companies conduct business.

 Article 257 provides that foreign companies may exclusively contribute to the establishment of joint-stock companies.

-There may be skills, know-how and expertise from which the Libyan workforce can benefit from, but at the same time the suppliers of such skills, know-how and expertise do not have access to the market due to the very high barriers of entry.
-Accordingly, a more flexible approach could be taken to strike the right balance between the protection of creditors and transparency as well as creating a more investor-friendly environment.
+There may be skills, know-how and expertise from which the Libyan workforce can benefit, but at the same time, the suppliers of such skills, know-how and expertise do not have access to the market due to the very high barriers of entry.
+Accordingly, a more flexible approach could be taken to strike the right balance between the protection of creditors and transparency and create a more investor-friendly environment.

 Article 259 states that foreign companies may establish branches or representative offices in the State; the Executive Regulation of this Law shall specify the authority having the competence to grant the permission as well as the term and conditions for renewal thereof and the scope wherein the opening of representation offices or branches shall be permissible.

-Based on the Draft Law, the only real alternative to the formation of a joint-stock company is the establishment of a branch.
-It is imperative that the Executive Regulations of the Draft Law set out a wide scope of activities which branches can carry out so that a branch set up is an investor-friendly route.
-In particular, the right level of prior experience and financial commitment should be set to facilitate FDI by small and medium-sized enterprises as well as global organisations.
+Based on the Draft Law, the only real alternative to forming a joint-stock company is the establishment of a branch.
+It is imperative that the Executive Regulations of the Draft Law set out a wide scope of activities that branches can carry out so that a branch set up is an investor-friendly route.
+In particular, the right level of prior experience and financial commitment should be set to facilitate FDI by small and medium-sized enterprises and global organisations.